Michael Pugia, PhD

-Michael holds 58 U.S. patents and has 34 active U.S. patent applications with more than 470 worldwide patent filings.
-He also has 59 manuscripts, 15 book chapters and hundreds of conference papers and lectures in a wide variety of chemistry disciplines to his name.
-He earned his Ph.D. in chemistry from Texas Tech University and his bachelor’s degree in chemistry from Clarkson University.
+Michael holds 60 allowed US patents and has 72 pending US patent applications yielding more than 500 worldwide patent filings.
+He also has more than 60 peer review publications, 15 book chapters and hundreds of conference papers and lectures in a wide variety of chemistry disciplines to his name.
+He earned his PhD in chemistry from Texas Tech University and his bachelor’s degree in chemistry from Clarkson University.

 While working in industry, Michael has held pro-bono adjunct positions as a Visiting Scholar at the University of Notre Dame and as a Clinical Research Professor at the University of Louisville Medical School to pursue his research into the causes of inflammation during kidney disease and diabetes.